splunk/splunk-operator/docs/SmartStore.md

 ```

 The SmartStore parameters will be placed into the required .conf files in an app.
 The app is named as `splunk-operator`.
-In case of a Indexer cluster deployment, the app is located on Cluster master at `/opt/splunk/etc/master-apps/`.
+In case of a Indexer cluster deployment, the app is located on Cluster manager at `/opt/splunk/etc/master-apps/`.
-Once the SmartStore configuration is populated to Cluster Master's `splunk-operator` app, Operator issues a bundle push command to Cluster Master, so that the SmartStore configuration is distributed to all the peers in that indexer cluster
+Once the SmartStore configuration is populated to Cluster Manager's `splunk-operator` app, Operator issues a bundle push command to Cluster Manager, so that the SmartStore configuration is distributed to all the peers in that indexer cluster

 Note: Custom apps with higher precedence can potentially overwrite the index and volume configuration in the splunk-operator app.
 Hence, care should be taken to avoid conflicting SmartStore configuration in custom apps.
 See  [Configuration file precedence order](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Wheretofindtheconfigurationfiles#How_Splunk_determines_precedence_order)